mrodalgaard/language-log/README.md

  * [x] Common crash logs
  * [x] Common system logs from e.g. ~/Library/Logs/

 There are a whole bunch of standard and non-standard log formats out there.
-This is an attempt to reach the most common I run in to on a weekly basis.
+This is an attempt to reach the most common I bump into on a weekly basis.

 ## Notes